CaraZzzz/MDP-MarkovDecisionProcess-Qlearning/README.md

 RL is tested by TestRL

+In RL, Q-learning with ε-greedy exploration/Boltzmann temperaturewas implemented.

 In these two test, there are 4 states in state space and 2 actions in action space.

 You can print policy and V(value funtion) to check the result.